xju2/xju2.github.io/_pages/about.md

 in the ATLAS experiment at CERN, Switzerland, is looking a postdoctral position. -->
 <!-- ![]({{site.url}}/images/my_timeline.png) -->

-I am currenty working as a postdoctoral researcher at the Lawrence Berkeley National Laboratory.
-My research interests include understanding the electroweak interactions and using Machine Learning algorithms to solve technical problems in fundamental physics.
+I am currenty working as Computing System Engineer at the Lawrence Berkeley National Laboratory.
+My research interests are to use Machine Learning to solve technical problems in particle physics and to understand the electroweak interactions.

 <!--Below shows some beautiful results to which I have make significant contributions.
 ![]({{site.url}}/images/4l-FixedScale-NoMuProf2.gif)